mendhak/gpslogger/assets/text/faq/faq17-other-uses.md

   - Drivers and salespeople using it as a timesheet
   - Tracking of geocaches, gravestones, repair sites, etc.
   - Tracking friends and family on holiday
+  - Recording gravestone locations

+### Programmatic access

+There is a [project](https://github.com/export-mike/gpslogger-android-dropbox-restapi) that can expose the GPX files in Dropbox as a RESTful API, and a hosted [Heroku app](https://github.com/mendhak/gpslogger/issues/452).